graphile/graphile.github.io/src/pages/postgraphile/required-knowledge.md

 https://www.graphile.org/postgraphile/introduction/

-Describes why you would want to go with this approach in the first place and reap the benefits and features that one solves using postgraphile.
-If you find this all daunting and too much `SQL`, do not worry.
-We do not usually use the database as a application, which it certainly should to reep all the benefits from being close to the data as well as the execution of the operations; more on the benefits is describe
+Describes why you would want to go with this approach in the first place and what the benefits and features of using PostGraphile are.
+Do not be deterred if you find this daunting and are not used to using this much `SQL`.
+Using the database as the application layer is a fairly modern and unfamiliar concept, but by adopting it there are many benefits you may reap by being close to the data, as well as leveraging the declarative nature of SQL.

 **Quick start**